 The following emerges as an observation on the classification.

 \begin{cor} Let $G$ be a finite block-faithful $2$-by-block-transitive permutation group.
 Then the socle of a block stabilizer acts trivially on that block. \end{cor}

 We can also classify the finite sharply $2$-by-block-transitive permutation groups, that is, actions preserving an equivalence relation on a finite set such that for any two distant pairs, there is exactly one element mapping the first distant pair to the second distant pair.
-With finitely many exceptions, these are sharply $2$-transitive or arise from case (b) of Theorem~\ref{thmintro:2bbtrans}.
+With six exceptions, these are sharply $2$-transitive or arise from case (b) of Theorem~\ref{thmintro:2bbtrans}.

 \begin{thm} Let $G$ be a group acting on the finite set $\Omega$ and acting faithfully on $\Omega^{[2]}$.
-Then $G$ acts regularly on $\Omega^{[2]}$ if and only if one of the following holds. \begin{enumerate}[(a)] \item $G$ is sharply $2$-transitive, in other words, the blocks are singletons. \item We are in case (b) of Theorem~\ref{thmintro:2bbtrans}, $|L^{\GaL_1}:G(\omega)| = 2$, and $|G| = |\PGL_3(q)|$. \item We have one of the six exceptional actions from Table~\ref{table:exceptional} for which the stabilizer of a distant pair is trivial; in particular, $G = \PSL_3(q) = \PGaL_3(q)$ with $q \in \{5,11,23,29,59\}$. \end{enumerate} \end{thm}
+Then $G$ acts regularly on $\Omega^{[2]}$ if and only if one of the following holds. \begin{enumerate}[(a)] \item $G$ is sharply $2$-transitive, in other words, the blocks are singletons. \item We are in case (b) of Theorem~\ref{thmintro:2bbtrans} with $|L^{\GaL_1}:G(\omega)| = 2$ and $|G| = |\PGL_3(q)|$, and the block size is $q(q-1)$. \item We have one of the six exceptional actions from Table~\ref{table:exceptional} for which the stabilizer of a distant pair is trivial; in particular, $G = \PSL_3(q) = \PGaL_3(q)$ with $q \in \{5,11,23,29,59\}$, and the block size is $q(q-1)$. \end{enumerate} \end{thm}